 Avalanche size ratings are based on destructive potential, and a Size 2.5 is capable of burying and destroying vehicles or small structures.
 Persistent slab problems involve buried weak layers that can allow fractures to propagate broadly once triggered.

 We extends sincere condolences to the rider’s family and friends, and to the rescuers and community members involved in the response.
-Incidents like this are deeply felt across the Elk Valley.
+Incidents like this are deeply felt in our community.

 Source: Avalanche.ca